kununu/collections/docs/filterable-collection-trait.md

 If each element is an implementation of `FilterItem` and that item matches the criteria of the `CollectionFilter` (by calling the `isSatisfiedBy` method) the item will be added to the result collection.

+## filterWith

+Internally, this method will create a new empty collection and then iterate through your collection:

+If the callable for each element returns a non-null value it will be added to the result collection, otherwise it will be skipped.

 ## groupBy

 Internally, this method will create an array and initialize the groups, where each group will have as the key the value returned by the `key` of each filter passed.